jallred33/DH720/scheduleSpr24.md

 	* no readings: discussion of Ivanhoe game
 * work due:
 	* wrap-up Ivanhoe (end of Group Project #3)
+	 * annotated bibliography for final project due on blog

 ## Final Project Conferences:
 ### 5/2: